bretonr/Icarus/README.rst

     ```
     git clone git://github.com/bretonr/Icarus.git
+    cd Icarus
     ```

-    To update it from the latest github version afterwards, you can type:
+    To update you version to the latest GitHub version afterwards, go to the **Icarus** folder and type:

     ```
     git pull
     ```

+2. From the **Icarus** folder, install **Icarus** by doing:

+    ```
+    python setup.py install
+    ```

+    This will install **Icarus** into your standard Python library directory.
+You may need to use _'sudo'_ in order to do so.
+On the other hand, you may install **Icarus** locally into your _$HOME/.local_ by doing the following:

+    ```
+    python setup.py install --user
+    ```

+    Another option would be to simply add the _build_ **Icarus** sub-folder to your _$PYTHONPATH_ or copy it in a suitable location.

+## Atmosphere grids

-2. Get yourself some atmosphere models or write your own atmosphere backend (e.g., to generate a blackbody function).
+You will need to source some atmosphere models or write your own atmosphere backend (e.g., to generate a blackbody SED).
 I cannot be of much help here unfortunately.
 I might try to write a basic blackbody backend eventually but I do not have time for now.

-3. Install the required packages (see Requirements section below).

-4. Make sure to add the path to **Icarus** in your `PYTHONPATH` shell environment variable.
-If you use bash, you should add a line like that to your `.bashrc` file: `export PYTHONPATH=$PYTHONPATH:/home/breton/local/python/Icarus`.
-Here I have been assuming that you installed **Icarus** in `/home/breton/local/python/Icarus`.
-With that you should be able to load the **Icarus** module from anywhere.
-Make sure you test it: start a python prompt from your home directory and type `import Icarus`.
-If the package does not load, you have made a mistake somewhere.

-5. Do some cool light curves!

 ## Requirements